unidoc/unioffice-examples/license/usage-logs/README.md

 ### Metered License Key Usage Logs
 When using unioffice on metered api key it is possible to see the usage logs of license key in every run.
-To enable this behavior all we have to do is setting the `UsageLog` to verbose and the log level to `Info` or above as follows.
+To enable this set the `license.SetMeteredKeyUsageLogVerboseMode` to `true` and to print out into console set the `logger.SetLogger` to Info or higher. as follows.
 This is available for metered api key only.

 ```go
 // Set the log level to info or higher